Internship-BVoc/Amazon-User-Review-Analysis-with-UI/README.md

 3. Report - as i mentioned above if you want to learn about each and every step whether it is Methodology, Visualization or data you can see the Report.pdf file.

+## code.rar
+if you want to directly run the whole project, than just downlaod and extarct this archive and run _webpage.py_

 This research project was done by our team -
 1. Shiva Baghel (Me)